88mphapp/docs/docs/howitworks.md

 This is why 88mph also offers another mechanism called **floating-rate bonds**.

 The Floating-Rate Bond (FRB) allows users to fund the debt created by the users' deposits, referred as Fixed-Interest Rate Bonds (FIRB).
-The debt is the fixed-interest rate promised to FIRB holders — the depositors.
+The debt is the fixed-interest rate promised to FIRB holders.
 You will earn the variable rate offered by the underlying protocol (Compound, Aave, etc.) on the debt funded + the FIRB initial deposit.

 As the FIRB takes 50% of the floating-rate’s 30-day exponential moving average from the underlying money market protocol like Compound, Aave, if this protocol’s floating-interest rate doesn't drop by more than 50%, as a floating-rate bond holder, you will be in profit.
 This profit can increase if the underlying variable-rate interest increases.